-E. Coolant Leak Trouble-Shooting
+7.05 Coolant Leak Trouble-Shooting

-Never operate the system if coolant leaks from torch.
+Never operate the system if coolant leaks from the torch.
 A steady drip indicates that torch parts are damaged or installed improperly.
 Operating the system in this condition can damage the torch head.
 Refer to the following chart for guidance on coolant leakage from the torch head.